WeActStudio/WeActStudio.MotorDriverSingleV1/README.md

 |CHA|Encoder phase A output,maximum voltage following VCC|A|Encoder phase A input|
 |CHB|Encoder phase B output,maximum voltage following VCC|B|Encoder phase B input|

+## Announcements
+1. Separate motor drive lines O1 and O2.
+If one of the two lines is close to encoder power supply V, it will interfere with encoder feedback signal and result in motor jitter
+> Solution, use rolling tape to tie up the motor drive line to prevent it from separating, it can be solved
+2. tbd ...

 ## Dir instructions
 |Dir Name|Instructions|
 | :--:|:--:|